ngageoint/hootenanny/OAUTH.md

 oauthProviderURL=https://api.openstreetmap.org
 ```

+## Public vs Private Visibility
-While all services are now wrapped by authentication, none of the service endpoints have yet been migrated to be user aware.
+All services are now wrapped by authentication and many of the service endpoints have been migrated to be user aware.

-The plan is for new datasets to be private to the user by default.
+>The plan is for new datasets to be private to the user by default.
 Existing datasets owned by the dummy test user will be public.
 We will add a method for making private datasets and their review bookmarks public.

+* During implementation, it was decided that datasets would not have an inherent visibility.
+Instead, folders have visibility and datasets inherit visibility from their containing folder.
+The root folder is always public.
+Data and folders that are public are read-only by non-owners with respect to modification (removing, moving, renaming, writing output to etc.)
+* Public datasets can be clipped, conflated, and exported by non-owning users, but the destination output folder must be owned by the user.
+* The data within a public dataset, accessed through the Hoot Map API, is editable by any authenticated user.
+This allows multiple users to work through conflation reviews.
+* There is a python [script](https://github.com/ngageoint/hootenanny/blob/develop/scripts/database/UpdateFolderOwnerVisibility.py) for migrating existing folders and maps from the dummy user to a real user (once that user has logged in).

 :tada: Thanks to great work by @sumarlidason and @jbronn